stepanenko/react-info/README.md

 - `useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps)`, the only difference is that it returns a function.
 - If the new state is computed using the previous state, you can pass a function to `setState`.
 The function will receive the previous value, and return an updated value.
 - All consumers that are descendants of a Provider will re-render whenever the Provider’s value prop changes.

+## React notes:
+- All props that are not primitive values have to be memoized for `React.memo` to work.
+- `useMemo` has its cost (consumes a bit of memory and makes initial render slightly slower), so it should not be used for every calculation.
+In React, mounting and updating components will be the most expensive calculation in most cases (unless you're actually calculating prime numbers, which you shouldn't do on the frontend anyway).